PSModule/.github/profile/README.md

   - vX.Y.Z is locked to the exact version and will not get any updates.
 - Older version of the action are not updates on their given track. i.e., if an older version of the action has bugs or a security issue, the fix will be implemented on the latest version and the user will have to update to the latest version to get the fix.

+#### Configuration

+- Actions should have parameters to configure the action with smart default values.
+- Actions should also be able to take a configuration file as a yaml file, that is stored in the repository's `.github` folder.
+- The configuration should also be able to be stored in the organizations `.github` repository, to simplify configuration control for all the repositories in the organization.
+- The configuration should be called the name of the action/workflow and be a yaml file.
+- Configuration precedence is as follows:
+  1. Action inputs, over
+  1. Repository configuration, over
+  1. Organization configuration, over
+  1. Action inputs default values.
+- Configuration processing is as follows:
+  1. Start with defaults from the action.
+  1. Load the configuration from the organization `.github` repository, overwriting defined values only.
+  1. Load the configuration from the repository `.github` folder, overwriting defined values only.
+  1. Load the configuration from the action inputs, overwriting defined values only.

 ## Developer handbook